WHY

 AMAZON

-THREATS to the AMAZON.
+THREATS to the WORLD.

 If the Amazon rainforest were to turn into a savannah, the consequences would be catastrophic - for the climate, biodiversity, global weather systems, and humanity as a whole.
 Scientific research warns that we are rapidly approaching this tipping point due to deforestation and climate change.
 Below is an overview of what could happen, based on scientific sources: